BOJ's Ishida warns of stimulus costs, future imbalances

 DEEP BOARD RIFT

-Many BOJ officials see little need to expand stimulus for now.
+Many BOJ officials see no need to expand stimulus again in the near future.
 Their view is that inflation, which has ground to a halt due to last year's oil-price rout, will accelerate toward the BOJ's 2 percent target by September next year as the economy improves steadily.

 Ishida is reluctant to top up asset purchases, even as core consumer inflation - the BOJ's key price gauge - has ground to a halt.